The Ultimate In Birding Tours

 REMOTE ISLANDS OF THE BANDA SEA, INDONESIA BIRDING TOUR: DETAILED ITINERARY

-Banda Sea, Indonesia: Day 1 Our Banda Sea birding tour begins in the morning at Labuan Bajo (Komodo) on the island of Flores.
+Banda Sea, Indonesia: Day 1 Our Banda Sea birding tour begins this morning at Saumlaki Airport on the island of Yamdena.

 Numbers of seabirds should entertain us during the daylight crossings between the islands.
-The most likely seabird species during our voyage are likely to include Brown and Red-footed Boobies (both numerous at times), Great and Lesser Frigatebirds, Wilson’s Storm Petrel, Bulwer’s Petrel, Streaked Shearwater, Pomarine, Parasitic (or Arctic) and Long-tailed Jaegers, Brown Noddy and Sooty, Bridled, Black-naped, Common and Greater Crested Terns.
+The most likely seabird species during our voyage include Brown and Red-footed Boobies (both numerous at times), Great and Lesser Frigatebirds, Wilson’s Storm Petrel, Tahiti and Bulwer’s Petrels, the rare and poorly-known Heinroth’s Shearwater, Streaked Shearwater, Pomarine, Parasitic (or Arctic) and Long-tailed Jaegers, Brown Noddy and Sooty, Bridled, Sooty, Black-naped, Common and Greater Crested Terns.
 In addition, Red-necked Phalaropes migrate to the Banda Sea to overwinter.
-Scarce species include White-tailed and Red-tailed Tropicbirds, Heinroth’s and Wedge-tailed Shearwaters and Little Tern.
-Heinroth’s Shearwater is poorly known and could even breed in the region.
+Less common species include White-tailed and Red-tailed Tropicbirds, Wedge-tailed Shearwater and Aleutian and Little Terns.

 During this cruise the potential of finding something unexpected is high.
-In recent times, a series of rarities have been sighted in the Banda Sea, including Red-billed Tropicbird, Swinhoe’s and Matsudaira’s Storm Petrels, Tahiti Petrel, Tropical Shearwater, Christmas (Island) Frigatebird, Aleutian and Spectacled (or Grey-backed) Terns and even Abbott’s Booby, so we will be keeping a careful eye out for whatever turns up.
+In recent times, a series of rarities have been sighted in the Banda Sea, including Red-billed Tropicbird, Swinhoe’s and Matsudaira’s Storm Petrels, Tropical Shearwater, Christmas (Island) Frigatebird, Masked Booby, Spectacled (or Grey-backed) Terns and even Abbott’s Booby (recorded by Birdquest on our 2022 Banda Sea cruise), so we will be keeping a careful eye out for whatever turns up.

 During the inter-island crossings, we will also encounter a number of cetaceans.
 The most regular are Indo-Pacific Bottle-nosed and Spinner Dolphins.
 The huge Blue Whale and Great Sperm Whale are quite regularly recorded and less frequent sightings include Pantropical Spotted, Risso’s and Rough-toothed Dolphins, Short-finned Pilot Whale, Bryde’s, Fin, Sei and Melon-headed Whales and False and Pygmy Killer Whales.
 A remarkable diversity of species!

-At this season we can expect to encounter a good selection of Palearctic landbird and coastal wetland migrants from northern Eurasia during our Banda Sea voyage, although which islands we see individual species on will vary widely from trip to trip.
+At this season we can also expect to encounter a good selection of Palearctic landbird and coastal wetland migrants from northern Eurasia during our Banda Sea voyage, although which islands we see individual species on varies widely from trip to trip.
 Many of these migrants are shorebirds, but there are also passerines and others.
-Among the most likely species are Oriental Cuckoo, Pacific Swift, Pacific Golden Plover, the sought-after Oriental Plover and Little Curlew (surprisingly regular in the Banda Sea area in late September and October), Grey-tailed Tattler, Terek, Common and Marsh Sandpipers, Common Greenshank, White-winged and Whiskered Terns, Eastern Osprey, Crested (or Oriental) Honey Buzzard, Barn Swallow and Grey Wagtail.
+Among the most likely species are Oriental Cuckoo, Pacific Swift, Pacific Golden Plover, the sought-after Oriental Plover and Little Curlew (surprisingly regular in the Banda Sea area in late September and October), Grey-tailed Tattler, Terek, Common and Marsh Sandpipers, Common Greenshank, White-winged and Whiskered Terns, Osprey, Crested (or Oriental) Honey Buzzard, Barn Swallow and Eastern Yellow and Grey Wagtails.

-More uncommon migrant possibilities during our expedition include White-throated Needletail, Grey (or Black-bellied) and Greater Sand Plovers, Wood Sandpiper, Common Redshank, Ruddy Turnstone, Sanderling, Red-necked Stint, Far Eastern (or Eastern) and Eurasian Curlews, Chinese Goshawk, Japanese Sparrowhawk, Grey-streaked Flycatcher and Eastern Yellow Wagtail.
+More uncommon migrant possibilities include White-throated Needletail, Grey (or Black-bellied) and Greater Sand Plovers, Wood Sandpiper, Common Redshank, Ruddy Turnstone, Sanderling, Red-necked Stint, Far Eastern (or Eastern) Curlew, Chinese Goshawk, Japanese Sparrowhawk and Grey-streaked Flycatcher.

-From Alor, we will travel eastwards to the island of Wetar.
+From Babar, we sail northwestwards to the island of Damar.

 WETAR